-You would need to gain five GCSEs including grades C or above (grades 5 or above) in English, Maths and Science.
+You would need five GCSEs at grade C (grade 5) or above, including English, Maths and Science.

-Applied Science should be studied alongside an A Level chosen from Biology, Chemistry, Maths or Psychology.
+Applied Science could be studied alongside other A Level subjects such as Biology, Chemistry, Maths or Psychology.

 In the first year of the Applied Science Diploma, you will study: